Helping People in Need | Protecting Animals and Nature | Enriching Community Life

 Protecting Nature

-Trust outlines $19.5 million, five-year environmental roadmap
+Trust outlined $19.5 million, five-year environmental roadmap

-The Trust is implementing a five-year environmental roadmap that dedicates $19.5 million to investments in protecting nature in Arizona and Indiana.
+The Trust implemented a five-year environmental roadmap that dedicates $19.5 million to investments in protecting nature in Arizona and Indiana.
 The roadmap supports the Verde and White rivers to protect river flows, address water quality, preserve wildlife habitat, foster development of sound water policy and innovate economic and conservation collaborations.
 With the additional funding, the Trust continues to underwrite environmental reporting at The Arizona Republic and The Indianapolis Star, and annual state and international environmental reporting awards, to keep people informed about pressing environmental concerns of our time.

 Learn more about the Trust’s environmental initiatives